whleucka/hyper/README.md

 - **Deployment**: Once your application is ready for deployment, configure your web server to point to the public directory as the document root.

 ### Routing

 Routing is super easy with Nebula.
 Call a class method or simply define a closure that returns a payload.

-- With the http method helpers, you can easily wire up the routing for your app.
-Here is a basic example of `/public/index.php` which wires up 3 routes.
+- With app's http method helpers, you can easily wire up the routing for your app.
+Here is a basic example of `/public/index.php` which creates 3 routes.
 ```php
 <?php
 require_once "bootstrap.php";